Tere Naal Love Ho Gaya: Plot

-Chowdhary makes a living out of demanding ransom, and it is then revealed that Viren (alias "Chotu") is Chowdhary's son: disapproving of his father's ways, Viren left home six years ago to work in Patiala as a rickshaw driver.
+Chowdhary makes a living out of demanding ransom, and it is then revealed that Viren (alias "Chotu") is Chowdhary's son.
+Disapproving of his father's ways, Viren left home six years ago to work in Patiala as a rickshaw driver.
 Bhatti comes to pay the ransom and take her home, much to the dismay of Mini, as she loves Viren and does not want to marry Sunny.
 Viren's family, having grown fond of her, wants him to marry Mini.
-When Chowdhary tells him that Mini will run the family kidnapping business when he is gone, however, Viren realises he cannot allow Mini to lead such a dishonorable life and rejects the proposal.
-Mini assumes Viren does not love her, and leaves with a broken heart.
-Viren has a conversation with Chowdhary, who decides to forgo his kidnapping business for the sake of his family, and decides to go after Mini.
+Chowdhary tells him that Mini will run the family kidnapping business when he is gone.
+However, Viren realises he cannot allow Mini to lead such a dishonorable life and rejects the proposal.
+Mini assumes Viren does not love her and leaves with a broken heart.
+Viren has a conversation with Chowdhary, who decides to forgo his kidnapping business for the sake of his family and decides to go after Mini.
 Back home, Mini goes through with the wedding ceremony as per Bhatti's wishes, believing that the man with her is Sunny, but it turns out to have been Viren all along.
-The two drive off back to Chowdhary's house where they turn the kidnapping business into a reputable taxi driving one.
+The two drive off back to Chowdhary's house to go where they turn the kidnapping business into a reputable taxi-driving business.